When Is the Best Time

 Like all Canary Islands, the south is a little warmer and drier than the north.
 Usually, there is always a light cooling breeze.

-Spring is a lovely season day temps range from 23-25°C. A shower can occur in March and April, but nothing to worry about.
+Spring is a lovely season, with temperatures ranging from 23-25°C. A shower can occur in March and April, but there is nothing to worry about.
 May is already completely dry.
 Night temps are a little cool, around 15°C, and because of the wind, a jacket and trousers may be needed for the evening.

 This weather phenomenon occurs for a couple of days only.
 In September, it is less windy.
-In October, the light during the golden hour is exceptional, something which you have to experience by yourself (tip by the local guide Mash).
+In October, the light during the golden hour is exceptional, which you must experience by yourself (tip by the local guide Mash).

-November is still warm at 24°C during the day and night temps around 17°C. A rain shower or two can happen, but there isn’t any umbrella needed.
-The sea is still pleasant, around 22°C perfect though for swimming.
+November is still warm at 24°C during the day, and night temps are around 17°C. A rain shower or two can happen, but no umbrella is needed.
+The sea is still pleasant, around 22°C, perfect for swimming, though.

 The winter is a busy season due to the pleasant temps above 20°C. It is cooler at night, around 15°C, but it is a little chilly because of the wind.
 I prefer a jacket and long trousers during this season.
 The sun shines on average for 7 hours daily.
 A shower can occur, most likely at the turn of the year.

-The sea temp drops below 20°C mid to end of December but is still bearable for swimming (IMO).
+The sea temperature drops below 20°C mid to the end of December but is still pleasant for swimming (IMO).
 Winter means “Calima” season; the visibility is poor due to the Sahara sand.
 The wind transports the Saharan haze to the Canary Islands, reaching Lanzarote first.